NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 However, with the new recruiting rules, this practice can no longer occur at the D1 level, as all recruiting conversations are banned before September 1 of the athlete’s junior year.
 Technically, D2, D3 and NAIA schools can still work through a recruit’s current coach to start recruiting them early.
 However, D2, D3 and NAIA schools tend to start the recruiting process later than D1 schools, so the practice isn’t as common at these division levels.

 While contact from coach to athlete is much more restricted by these new rules, athletes still can—and should—be proactive in the recruiting process.
 In fact, being proactive in the recruiting process is more important now than ever before.
-Come September 1, college coaches are going to be clamoring to contact of-age athletes, and you need to be on their list of recruits when this date rolls around.
+Come September 1, college coaches are going to be clamoring to contact of-age athletes, and prospects need to be on their list of potential recruits when this date rolls around.

 - How to find your ultimate college softball team